Stephanie Hutchinson, MBA, BS, IBCLC - Founder and President

 Miranda (she/her) is a mother of five with a passion for supporting families!
-She is a Certified Lactation Counselor (CLC), WIC Certified Breastfeeding Peer Counselor as well as Birth, Postpartum & Bereavement Doula.
+She is a prior a Certified Lactation Counselor (CLC), WIC Certified Breastfeeding Peer Counselor as well as Birth, Postpartum & Bereavement Doula.
 She began getting involved with her community by hosting local breastfeeding events like The Global Big Latch On, volunteering with the March Of Dimes, serving on the planning committee for the March For Babies, and even worked with the city of Jacksonville, NC to get their local Freedom Fountain lit purple annually for World Prematurity Day.
 She now resides in North Georgia where she hopes to find more ways to reach her community.
 In her spare time Miranda enjoys spending time with her family, thrift shopping, watching Friends reruns and drinking herself into debt at every coffee house she can find.
 Miranda served as the ABN Media Chair from 2018-2019.
 Miranda has previously served as ABN Georgia Alternate from 2018-2021 and Georgia Representative from 2021-2023.
 She is excited to serve another term.

 Audrey K. Thompson, BBA, RN, IBCLC, Licensed LC, CCE, CLPD, IME-C is a Women's Services RN and Residency Director in Atlanta, Georgia.
 A previous Book Review Associate Editor for the Journal of Human Lactation, she frequently publishes opinion pieces and reviews, speaks at conferences about breastfeeding, childbirth and ethics topics, and educates families and future IBCLCs.
 A leader and member of many lactation, childbirth, and family focused organizations, Audrey advocates for children with special needs and families everywhere, both professionally and in volunteer capacities.
 She served as the inaugural Executive Director of the national Center for Lactation Equity, and is currently President of the Southeastern Lactation Consultant Association, the Georgia Breastfeeding Coalition’s Board liaison to the United States Breastfeeding Committee, and sits on the Board of the Georgia Perinatal Association.
 Audrey is passionate about advocating for increasing equity and access to quality, evidence-based and intuition-guided childbirth and lactation care.

-Jacqueline Lambert, CLC, CCE, CD - Mississippi Alternate
+Jacqueline Lambert, CLC, CCE, CD - Mississippi Representative